 What to avoid

 Do not use any other laxatives that your doctor has not prescribed.

-Grapefruit and grapefruit juice may interact with naloxegol and lead to unwanted side effects.
+Grapefruit may interact with naloxegol and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking Movantik.

 Movantik side effects

 Get emergency medical help if you have signs of an allergic reaction to Movantik: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 symptoms of opioid withdrawal - anxiety, feeling irritable, sweating, chills, yawning, stomach pain, diarrhea.

 Stop taking Movantik and call your doctor at once if you have:

 severe stomach pain that will not go away; or